MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-ios.md

 ### Settings apply to: Automated device enrollment (supervised)

-- **Block Shared iPad temporary sessions​**: Temporary sessions allow users to sign in as Guest, and aren't required to enter a Managed Apple ID or password. **Yes** prevents Shared iPad users from using temporary sessions.
+- **Block Shared iPad temporary sessions​**: Temporary sessions allow users to sign in as Guest, and aren't required to enter a Managed Apple ID or password.

   When set to **Yes**:

+  - Shared iPad users can't use temporary sessions.
   - Users must sign in to the device with their Managed Apple ID and password.
   - The Guest account option isn't shown on the lock screen on the devices.